 Popcorn lung makes the small airways in the lungs (bronchioles) become scarred and narrowed to the point where they can’t let in enough air.
 The disease causes shortness of breath, wheezing, and other symptoms similar to those of chronic obstructive pulmonary disease (COPD).

-Two decades ago the risk for popcorn lung was mainly among workers in microwave popcorn plants or other manufacturing plants who breathed in large amounts of diacetyl for long periods of time.
+Two decades ago the for popcorn lung was mainly among workers in microwave popcorn plants or other manufacturing plants who breathed in large amounts of diacetyl for long periods of time.
 Hundreds of workers were diagnosed with this disease, and many died.

 The National Institute for Occupational Safety and Health studied the effects of diacetyl exposure at six microwave popcorn plants.
-The researchers found a link between long-term exposure and lung damage.
+The researchers found a between long-term exposure and lung damage.

 Popcorn lung wasn’t considered a risk to consumers of microwave popcorn.
 Yet one Colorado man reportedly developed the condition after eating two bags of microwave popcorn a day for 10 years.